The Justiciary Circuit Courts, 1684.

 from The History of the Sufferings of the Church of Scotland from the

-.
+Restoration to the Revolution.
 Robert Wodrow, Ed R Burns.
 Glasgow,

 Blackie & Son, (1835) Volume 4, p 134-136. ]